intelie/gitbook-drilling/administration/data-normalization/data-management/channels-management.md

 ### Create Template

-Intelie Live supports data normalization templates to speed up the configuration of the normalization.
+INTELIE Live supports data normalization templates to speed up the configuration of the normalization.
 If assets have part of their sources configuration in common, e.g. the same service company, then a template can be used to define that configuration.

 ![Buttons to create a template from an asset and import a template into an asset.](<../../../.gitbook/assets/image (322).png>)